MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/before-you-start.md

 ---
 author: BryceHo
-description: Things to keep in mind before you start authoring in Dynamics 365 Guides (Preview), including media and file naming. ms.author: anhaman ms.date: 02/24/2019 ms.service: crm-online ms.topic: article
+description: Things to keep in mind before you start authoring in Dynamics 365 Guides Preview, including media and file naming. ms.author: anhaman ms.date: 02/24/2019 ms.service: crm-online ms.topic: article
-title: Things to keep in mind before you start authoring in Dynamics 365 Guides (Preview) ms.reviewer: v-brycho
+title: Things to keep in mind before you start authoring in Dynamics 365 Guides Preview ms.reviewer: v-brycho
 ---

-# Before you start authoring a guide in Dynamics 365 Guides (Preview)
+# Before you start authoring a guide in Dynamics 365 Guides Preview

-Before you get started with Microsoft Dynamics 365 Guides (Preview) authoring, you’ll want to understand your project and get organized.
+Before you get started with Microsoft Dynamics 365 Guides Preview authoring, you’ll want to understand your project and get organized.
 Here’s a quick checklist to start you out on the right foot:

 - Gather as much content as you can before you begin creating your guide.
 This includes images, videos, and 3D content (if you have any), and the physical objects themselves (if feasible).
 Don’t worry if you don’t have any 3D content.